Provided a vector of y values, this function returns either the plain or per-capita difference or derivative between sequential values

 Value

-A vector of values for the plain (if percapita = FALSE
+A vector of values for the plain (if percapita = FALSE)

-or per-capita (if percapita = TRUE
+or per-capita (if percapita = TRUE) difference

-(if return = "difference"
+(if return = "difference") or derivative

-(if return = "derivative"
+(if return = "derivative") between y values.
+Vector

-will be the same length as y
+will be the same length as y, with NA values

 at the ends